 Speaking to Amateur Photographer, a spokesperson for the London Organising Committee of the Olympic Games and Paralympic Games (LOCOG) said: “Obviously we recognise that spectators will want to bring cameras to the Game.
 The only restrictions are around size and these restrictions are to prevent undue impact on other spectators.”

 The representative elaborated: “We would also not wish multi-point tripods used within the venues for the same reason.”
-For advice on how to shoot moving images we recommend you watch Mike Browne's Photography DVD
+For advice on how to shoot moving images we recommend you watch Mike Browne's Masterclass in Photography

 The comments follow a statement from LOCOG last year suggesting that many cameras would be banned over lens size limits.
 Fortunately, this update suggests that the only real issue would be a camera that posed problems to other surrounding spectators.